IQSS/geoconnect/README.md

 #### Use Cases

-* Add a GIS dataset to the Dataverse and send it to the WorldMap
+* Add a GIS dataset to the Dataverse and visualize it on the WorldMap
-* On the WorldMap, search for datasets in a given geographic area for a specific time period
+* From the WorldMap, search for Dataverse datasets in a given geographic area for a specific time period

 #### May be used in conjunction with [miniverse](https://github.com/IQSS/miniverse)